Please check details of the itinerary below, and click here for the Reservation Form! We look forward to exploring Paris with you.

 Harold Davis has led destination photography workshops to many locations including Paris, France; Spain and Morocco; and the ancient Bristlecone Pines of the eastern Sierra Nevada Mountains in California.

-Harold’s popular online course on Craftsy.com, Photographing Flowers, has thousands of students.
+Harold has created online courses for Craftsy and Lynda.com/LinkedIn Learning.
 His ongoing photography workshops in partnership with institutions such as Point Reyes Field Seminars, the Center for Photographic Art in Carmel, California, Maine Media Workshops, and the Heidelberg Summer School of Photography are continually in demand and popular.

 According to Rangefinder Magazine, Harold Davis is “a man of astonishing eclectic skills and accomplishments.”
-You can learn more about Harold and his work at his website, www.digitalfieldguide.com.
+You can learn more about Harold and his work at his website, digitalfieldguide.com.

 We look forward to having a great time photographing Paris in the spring with you!
 Click here for the Reservation Form!